Facing setbacks, Vladimir Putin makes his biggest gamble yet in Ukraine

 By Wednesday night, police had made more than 1,300 arrests nationwide, including at least 500 in Moscow.

-Meanwhile, Russia's parliament in Wednesday approved laws criminalizing desertion and voluntary surrender by Russian troops.
+Meanwhile, Russia's parliament on Wednesday approved laws criminalizing desertion and voluntary surrender by Russian troops.
 The punishment can be up to 10 years in prison.

 Yet many military analysts in the U.S. predicted the mobilization effort would not provide a quick solution for Russia's military problems.